gegnew/api-sample-test-master/README.md

 # API Sample Test

+## Debrief

+The biggest practical issue I ran into is that the `lastModifiedDate` logic was too recent to get any meetings.
+I hardcoded January 2023 as a rough start date for testing.

+The task requested essentially a duplication of the `processCompanies` and `processContacts` methods, so I endeavored to do so.
+However, this architecture leads to a good deal of duplication.
+From an ease-of-implementation perspective, I actually think this is just fine.
+However, it _also_ leads to duplication of API requests, which is inefficient, slow, and potentially costly.
+It would perhaps be better to get the account's companies, then associate them with contacts and meetings in one go.
+Reducing the number of requests would improve performance significantly.

+The queue is a nice feature; for the number of contacts here, perhaps unnecessary, but a forward-looking usage of the mongo API for increased traffic.

+The project could use a linting configuration to make collaboration on Github less noisy.
+Warnings for deprecated packages should also be dealt with.

 ## Getting Started

 This project requires a newer version of Node.
 Don't forget to install the NPM